intel/llvm/clang/docs/DPCPPToolsRFC.md

 This RFC is intended to discuss proposed changes to compilation flow for offloading SYCL kernels specifically to SPIR-based targets.
-Most of the changes will be made in the clang-linker-wrapper tool.
+Most of the changes will be made in the `clang-linker-wrapper` tool.
 To be posted to the Clang Frontend category.

 ## Introduction

-Traditional device offloading models are completely encapsulated within the Compiler Driver requiring the driver to perform all of the steps required for generating the host and device compilation passes.
-The Driver is also responsible for initiating any of the link-time processing that occurs for each device target.
+Traditional device offloading models are completely encapsulated within the compiler driver requiring the driver to perform all of the steps required for generating the host and device compilation passes.
+The driver is also responsible for initiating any of the link-time processing that occurs for each device target.

-An updated offloading model uses the new clang-linker-wrapper tool.
-Much of the functionality that is performed during the link phase of the offloading compilation is removed from the driver and moved to the clang-linker-wrapper tool.
+An updated offloading model uses the new `clang-linker-wrapper` tool.
+Much of the functionality that is performed during the link phase of the offloading compilation is removed from the driver and moved to the `clang-linker-wrapper` tool.

 Below is a general representation of the overall offloading flow that is performed during a full compilation from source to final executable.
-The compiler driver is responsible for creating the fat object and the clang-linker-wrapper tool is responsible for the general functionality that is performed during the link.
+The compiler driver is responsible for creating the fat object and the `clang-linker-wrapper` tool is responsible for the general functionality that is performed during the link.

-![High level view of the offloading flow](images/offloadflow.svg) "Overall compilation flow")
+![High level view of the offloading flow](images/offloadflow.svg)

 *Diagram 1: Overall compilation flow*

-## Fat object generation for SYCL offload kinds using clang-offload-packager
+## Fat object generation for SYCL offload kinds using `clang-offload-packager`

-clang-offload-packager plays a vital role during fat-object generation.
+`clang-offload-packager` plays a vital role during fat-object generation.
 The fat object in the proposed offloading model is generated during the host compilation.
 The host compilation takes an additional argument which points to the device binary which will be embedded in the final object.
 Generation will